dmitrijpotapcik/dmitrijpotapcik/README.md

 ## About this article
-This article will help you set up Ubuntu server and install magento 2.3.5
+This article will help you set up Ubuntu server and install magento 2.3.5 This article will also contain commands that I use so that you can easily copy and paste them.

 - 🔭 I’m currently working on ...